Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   keys of your certificates and credentials of consumers in plaintext.
 Please be careful in how and where you store this file to avoid any security breaches.
-  You should always store the sensitive information in an encrypted form and provide a plaintext version of it on a need-only basis.
+  Always store the sensitive information in an encrypted form and provide a plaintext version of it on a need-only basis.
 - If you have many consumers in your database, do not export or manage them using decK.
 Declarative configuration is only for configuration.
   It is not meant for the end-user data which can easily grow into hundreds of thousands or millions.